This lovely and light Ginger Spice Bundt Cake is served with a Warm Brown Sugar Sauce for a delicious Christmas dessert.

 There is nothing nicer than baking with warm spices to really channel all the warmth of the holiday season in food :) This Ginger Spice Bundt Cake is all that, as well as easy and delicious, too!

-As noted in the recipe, both the cake and/or the sauce can be made up to 24 hours ahead.
+Both the cake and/or the sauce can be made up to 24 hours ahead.
 Store the cake covered on the counter and keep the sauce in the fridge, then re-warm to serve.
+This cake will also freeze well.

 Ingredients